textileio/go-textile/docs/swagger.md

 #### GET
 ##### Summary:

-Subscribe to thread updates
+Observe to thread updates

 ##### Description:

-Subscribes to updates in a thread or all threads.
+Observes updates in a thread or all threads.
 An update is generated when a new block is added to a thread.
 There are several update types:
 MERGE, IGNORE, FLAG, JOIN, ANNOUNCE, LEAVE, TEXT, FILES, COMMENT, LIKE